What is so special about Colombian coffee?

 Geography and climate.
 Colombia has just about the perfect geography for growing coffee, a sensitive crop which needs exactly the right conditions to thrive.
 The richness of flavour for which Colombian coffee is celebrated is mainly down to an excellent climate, perfect soil and the exact right amount of rainfall.

-READ ALSO: Is China a good country to live?
+READ ALSO: Is manufacturing technology a good career?

 What are the different types of Colombian coffee?